 Certificate in Chinese Herbal Medicine

-New hybrid program combines the best aspects of face-to-face and online learning!
+Our hybrid program combines the best aspects of face-to-face and online learning!

 Our Certificate in Chinese Herbal Medicine program is a postgraduate course for acupuncture practitioners who are seeking comprehensive training in Chinese Herbal medicine.
 The 24-month program teaches practitioners to safely and effectively incorporate the use of Chinese herbs into their clinical practice.
+Graduates of this program are qualified to sit for the NCCAOM exam in Chinese Herbology.
+The following states require this exam and/or herbal certification to practice herbal medicine or for state acupuncture licensure: Massachusetts, New Jersey, Ohio, Pennsylvania, Vermont, and Florida.

 With the hybrid class format, there’s now less travel time and more dynamic class assignments for you to use outside resources.
 Our newly designed program now meets in-person only 4-5 times each term.
 Students can easily maintain their current practice while attending school with our convenient, modular format.